dackow/meeting-summary/.ai/api-plan.md

 *   **Rate Limiting:** Implementing rate limiting on the `POST /api/generate-summary` endpoint is crucial to manage costs associated with LLM API calls and protect against abuse.
 This would typically be configured at the API gateway or serverless function level.
 *   **Input Sanitization:** While not explicitly detailed in the plan, all user-provided text inputs (`transcription`, `summary`, `notes`, `file_name`) must be properly sanitized on the backend to prevent injection attacks (e.g., SQL injection, although RLS helps mitigate database risks, sanitization is good practice).
 *   **`file_name` Uniqueness:** The current schema/API does not enforce `file_name` uniqueness *per user*.
 While not a security vulnerability, it's a potential usability issue (users might get confused saving multiple summaries with the same generated file name).
 A unique constraint per user (`UNIQUE (user_id, file_name)`) could be added to the database schema, which the API would then need to handle on `POST`/`PUT` requests (returning a `409 Conflict` if violated).
 This is considered a future enhancement beyond the strict MVP described.

-## 6. Optimization Considerations

-*   **Database Indexing:** The planned indexes (`idx_meeting_summaries_user_id`, `idx_meeting_summaries_data_utworzenia` - should be `idx_meeting_summaries_created_at`, `idx_meeting_summaries_llm_generated`) are included to improve query performance for common operations like fetching a user's summaries, sorting, and filtering by generation status.
-An index on `data_modyfikacji` (should be `updated_at`) could be considered if sorting or filtering by modification date becomes a common requirement.
-*   **LLM Response Caching:** Implementing a time-based cache for responses from the `POST /api/generate-summary` endpoint can reduce costs and latency if users frequently regenerate summaries for the same or slightly modified transcriptions within a short time frame.
-*   **Payload Size:** For the list endpoint (`GET /api/summaries`), returning only essential metadata (excluding `transcription` and `summary`) optimizes network transfer size and database query performance.
-*   **Character Count:** While the API doesn't enforce a character limit *validation* on the transcription or provide a character count in responses for the list view *in this MVP*, the `summary` field's 500 character limit *is* enforced on `POST` and `PUT`.
-Adding `char_count` to the list response was proposed but is out of scope for this MVP based on PRD.
-The front-end is responsible for client-side character counting if needed for UI purposes.